Cabinet Refinishing Best Practices Part 2: Advanced Techniques for a Flawless Finish

 Custom colorUnlimitedLimited to stock

 Refinishing is ideal when cabinet boxes are structurally sound and you’re happy with the layout.
-If you need different storage configurations or the boxes are water-damaged, replacement may be necessary.
+If you need different storage configurations or the boxes are water‑damaged, replacement may be necessary.
 According to the National Kitchen and Bath Association (NKBA), refinishing remains popular among homeowners who want to update their space without the disruption of a full remodel.
-For a comprehensive comparison, read our best California Bay Area painting: how to choose the right pro for your home.
+For a comprehensive comparison, read our cabinet refinishing in Richmond, CA guide.

 Best Practices for a Flawless Finish